-The name of the governor with responsibility for SEND is Mr Mike Kelly.
+The name of the governor with responsibility for SEN is Mrs. V. Toma

-All staff in school have a responsibility for pupils with SEND.
-All teachers are teachers of special educational needs.
-Staff are aware of their responsibilities towards pupils with SEND, whether or not pupils have a statement of special educational needs.
+All staff in school have a responsibility for pupils with SEN. All teachers are teachers of special educational needs.
+Staff are aware of their responsibilities towards pupils with SEN, whether or not pupils have a statement of special educational needs.
 A positive and sensitive attitude is shown towards those pupils.
 Staff responsibilities are identified in individual job descriptions.

-Learning Support Assistants play a major role in the support of pupils with SEND.
-The rationale for the deployment of LSAs is based on year group needs.
-The LSAs are pooled and the teachers are responsible for the management of interventions and provision and meeting the targets of each child.
+Learning Support Assistants play a major role in the support of pupils with SEN. The rationale for the deployment of LSAs is based on year group needs.
+The LSAs are pooled and the teachers are responsible for the management of interventions and provision, and meeting the targets of each child.

-We endeavour to ensure to achieve maximum inclusion of all pupils whilst meeting pupils' individual needs.
-We not only wish to support our children with Special Educational Needs but also raise the aspirations and expectations of all pupils with SEND.
+We endeavour to make every effort to achieve maximum inclusion of all pupils whilst meeting pupils' individual needs.
+We not only wish to support our children with Special Educational Needs but also raise the aspirations and expectations of all pupils with SEN.